Build System based on Makefile

 For SMP version, stack size space need to reserve STACKSZ x SMP Core Count size.

-You can refer to SoC/demosoc/Board/nuclei_fpga_eval/Source/GCC/gcc_demosoc_ilm.ld
+You can refer to SoC/evalsoc/Board/nuclei_fpga_eval/Source/GCC/gcc_evalsoc_ilm.ld

 for smp version.